jens-classen/vergo/README.md

 - logic:

-  Various modules for representing and manipulating logical formulas, e.g. (first-order) BDD representation and the closed-world and unique names assumptions.
+  Various modules for representing and manipulating logical formulas, e.g. (first-order) BDD representation, and the closed-world and unique names assumptions.

 - planning: